 - Shredded Coconut - Use unsweetened, or the tart will turn out too sweet.

-- Coconut Oil - You can also use butter or dairy-free butter for the crust.
+- You can use butter or plant-based butter in place of the coconut oil.

 - Be sure to store almond flour or almond meal in the refrigerator so it doesn't get rancid.
 If your almond flour has been in the pantry, it is probably best to use a new bag if it has been in the pantry for a while.
 Rancid almonds can ruin a tart.

-- Use your fingers or a spoon to really compress the tart crust into the tart mold.
-It will help hold together a lot better if the tart crust mixture is really pressed down firmly.
+- Use your fingers or a spoon to compress the tart crust into the mold.
+It will help hold together much better if the tart crust mixture is pressed firmly.

-- You can use this tart crust with other fruits like pears or berries too.
+- You can also use this gluten free tart crust recipe with other fruits like pears or berries.